What are some good books about AI safety?

 For those who want to get into the weeds of AI safety, here are books that may require a lot more time to read.

 The book that first made the case to the public is Nick Bostrom’s Superintelligence (2014).
 It gives an excellent overview of the state of the field as it was in 2014 and makes a strong case for why AI safety is important.
 The arguments for AI posing an existential risk are, even now, quite influential — to the point that they could be viewed as the “classical” arguments for concern over AI.
-However, it was written before the dominance of deep learning, and as a result also doesn’t talk about newer developments such as large language models.
+However, it was written before the dominance of deep learning, and as a result also doesn’t talk about newer developments such as large language models An AI model that takes in some text and predicts how the text is most likely to continue.

 Introduction to AI Safety, Ethics and Society (2024) is a textbook written by Dan Hendrycks, director of the Center for AI Safety.
 It approaches AI safety as a societal challenge, and covers the basics of modern AI, the technical challenges of AI safety, collective action problems, and the challenges of governing AI.